wp-plugins/participants-database/readme.txt

 `$exclude = array('city','state','postcode');`

 These fields will now be excluded from the display.
 The template offers many other opportunities to customize the output of the `[pdb_single]` shortcode to match your theme.

+= Showing an Individual Record on Your Website =

+To show an individual record on the website, use the `[pdb_single]` shortcode.
+You must include the id of the record in the URL, so there must be 'pdb=1333' at the end of the page URL.
+The '1333' in this example would be the actual id number of the record you want to show.

+You can put a link to the single record in the participant list by defining the page on which the `[pdb_single]` is placed, and the column where you want the link to appear.
+In the plugin settings, general settings tab, look for "Single Record Page": set that to the page where your `[pdb_single]` shortcode is.
+Then, go to "Single Record Link Field" and choose which field will be the link to the single record page.
+You can set the link on any text field or an image field.

+If you want to make a field that is just for linking to the record, create a field called "link" or something and then put as the default value the text you want to use for your link like "VIEW".
+You must use the "detailed" list template for this to work.

+If you are good with CSS, you can easily make the link look like a button.

+= Setting Up the Signup Form "Thank You" Page =

+To have your visitors go to another page after they submit a signup, go to the settings page and set the "Signup Thanks Page" setting to point to your page.
+Place the `[pdb_signup_thanks]` shortcode on that page to display the thank you message.
+You don't have to use the shortcode, but it gives you a way to thank them using their name.

+It's also possible to use this feature to make filling out the signup form required in order to get to another (hidden) page on your website.

 = Hidden Signup Fields =